-For now, read on to discover what makes these four picks great for landscapes.
+For now though, read on to discover my picks of the best smartphones for landscapes.

 Best phones for landscape photography – a quick list